 Turning next to Mark 9:41-48, it is interesting to observe that, although Mark does not use the word "everlasting" or the phrase "everlasting fire" as such, he does use the phrase "hell fire" as such in v.
 47 of that text.
 This is important because the two "If thine...offend thee" verses in Mark 9:41-48 (v.
 43 and 45) are related to Matt.
 18:2-9, verses 8 and 9 of which treat hell fire and everlasting fire as synonymous with one another.
 Mark 9:47, however, uses hell fire in the phrase "cast into hell fire", a phrase which seems to be a contraction of the words "cast into hell, into the fire that never shall be quenched", and which is repeated, almost word for word, in Mark 9:43 and 45.
 Even more important is the fact that Mark describes Jesus explaining v.
 43, 45 and 47 by coupling them with v.
 44, 46 and 48, all of which read, "Where their worm dieth not, and the fire is not quenched.".
 Unfortunately, the true significance of these words cannot be fully understood without understanding the Old Testament passage to which it alludes, v.
 24 of Is.
 66:15-24.
 Accordingly, the writer will now digress briefly to discuss how the latter text affects the meaning of Mark 9:41-48.

 In the KJV Bible version of the Old Testament, v.
 24 of Is.
 66:15-24 describes God saying, "…for* their worm shall not die, neither shall their* fire be quenched;".
 God says this, however, in the middle of a long verse that begins with the words "And they shall go forth, and look at the carcases of the men that have transgressed against me:" and ends with the words "and they shall be an abhorring unto all flesh.".
 In addition, Is.
 66:15-18 makes clear that these carcases are those of persons God will slay with fire and sword when He comes to gather all nations to see his glory, while Is.
 66:20-24 adds that all flesh will see these carcases near Jerusalem.
 As a result, it is clear that, when Is.
 66:24 is read in context, it speaks not about the place Christians call hell, but rather about the place the Old Testament calls "the valley of the son of Hinnom", the valley south of Jerusalem where trash, human waste, dead bodies, etc. were disposed of in fires that burned day and night.
 See, for example, 2Chron.
 28:1-3, Jer.
 7:31-32 and Jer.
 19:2-7.
-This idea is confirmed by the fact that, in their original Greek, Mark 9:43 and 47 refer to this place using the word that transliterates into English as "Gehenna" or "ge Hinnom".
+This idea is confirmed by the fact that, in their original Greek, Mark 9:43 and 47 refer to this place using the word that transliterates into English as "Gehenna".
 Thus, even without more, Jesus' allusion to v.
 24 of Is.
-66:15-24 suggests that Mark 9:41-48 portrays Jesus warning people about a punishment that involves an absolutely final act of destruction by fire, and not about a punishment that involves a temporally infinite process of torment by fire .
+66:15-24 suggests that Mark 9:41-48 portrays Jesus warning people about a fate that involves a process of annihilation by fire, and not a process of torment by fire that will continue without end for all eternity, i.e., Eternal Conscious Torment.

 * Special Note on Is.
 66:24: Surprisingly, v.
 44, 46 and 48 of Mark 9:41-48 eliminate the parallelism between the phrases "their worm" and "their fire" in Is.
 66:24, and show these phrases as "their worm" and "the fire", respectively.
 In addition, v.
 44, 46 and 48 of Mark 9:41-48 use the words "Where their worm dieth not, and the fire is not quenched.", at the point where Is.
 66:24 uses "… : for their worm shall not die, neither shall their fire be quenched; and…" [italics added].